MauricioJIndizen/CV_Capstone/README.md

 3) Install Docker and docker-compose for deploy containers with Kafka and Zookeeper images.

 4) Run main.py.
 This script will clean all docker containers, images, networks and volumes.
-Then it will run docker containers with docker-compose.yml file for Zookeeper and Kafka, and python scripts for consumer_main (inference from images published on Kafka topic), consumer_results (receive inference results from topic) and producer (publish images on Kafka topic).
+Then it will run docker containers with docker-compose.yml file for Zookeeper and Kafka, and python scripts for consumer_main (inference from images published on Kafka topic, using YOLO model currently on production and saved on Azure Blob Storage), consumer_results (receive inference results from topic) and producer (publish images on Kafka topic).
 Note: in case of Exception "Install pypiwin32 package to enable npipe:// support", check https://github.com/twosixlabs/armory/issues/156 and run "python <path-to-python-env>\Scripts\pywin32_postinstall.py -install".

 5) If you want to do it manually, follow this steps: